 How one way video interview impacts the recruitment process

 There are situations when hiring managers and recruiters are unable to meet with candidates in person.
-From COVID-19 safety protocols to long-distance or international work, when there are different time zones involved, one way video interviews can absolutely make some phases of the hiring process easier for all parties.
+From COVID-19 safety protocols to long-distance or international work, when there are different time zones involved, one-way video interviews can absolutely make some phases of the hiring process easier for all parties.
 For onboarding and training, video is already employed.
-Currently, it’s infiltrating the interviewing process, especially through one-way video interviews.
+Currently, it’s infiltrating the interviewing process, especially through one-way interviews.

 What are one way video interviews?

 One way video interviews, sometimes referred to as asynchronous video interviews, eliminate the requirement for candidates to respond to questions or show up to interviews in person.
 Job searchers can record a one-way interview in which they only respond to a set of questions, then send it to the recruiter.
 Later, hiring managers will review and evaluate the responses.
 They do not demand a real-time conversation during a video conference like Skype or Zoom.

 Read More: What is a one way video interview?

 How one way video interviews impact the interviewing process?

 Examining the effects of one way video interviews on the interviewing process, let’s see: